hariom09090/AWS-EC2-Dashboard/README.md

 This project is licensed under the MIT License.
 This means that you are free to use, modify, and distribute the code for any purpose, including commercial use.
 See the [LICENSE](LICENSE) file for details.

 ## Made with love by Hari Om

-I created this extension to help people save and manage their favorite links.
-I hope you find it useful!